 â€œIn 2015, both Dr. Aloisi and I offered faculty-led study abroad courses â€” hers to The Hague in the Netherlands, and mine to Berlin,â€ said Peter Oâ€™Brien, professor of political science. â€œThey were very successful, so we repeated them in 2016.
 In 2017, Dr. Aloisi went on academic leave, so we offered one course.
 In the meantime, the department of political science decided to make some changes whereby weâ€™re offering more four-credit courses, and that means that we teach fewer courses than we traditionally did.â€

 The office of academic affairs assessed this change and decided that one study abroad course per spring semester would be best for the department moving forward.
 As of now, the courses will alternate each spring.
 This coming spring, The Hague course will be offered and the department will offer the Berlin course again in 2019.

-Katsuo Nishikawa, professor of political science and director of the center for international engagement (CIE), explained the reasoning behind the study abroad change in the political science department.
+Katsuo Nishikawa, professor of political science and director of the Center for International Engagement (CIE), explained why the change occurred.

 Another reason for the shift in the political science department is that the study abroad program is in a period of experimentation, and new models are being tested.